-Mike Dowling, president of Wool Street Writers, is an award-winning ghostwriter, author, and editor.
+Michael Dowling, president of Wool Street Writers, is an award-winning ghostwriter, author, and editor.
 He specializes in making the writing and publishing process understandable, efficient, cost-effective, and enjoyable for his clients.
-He holds an MBA degree from Columbia Business School in New York City, where he was a Harriman Scholar, and an industrial engineering degree with honors from the University of Florida.
+Mike holds an MBA degree from Columbia Business School in New York City, where he was a Harriman Scholar, and an industrial engineering degree with honors from the University of Florida.

-Mike combines left-brained management skills with right-brained creativity.
-Prior to founding Wool Street Writers in 1999, he employed the left side of his brain in a variety of management positions with for-profit and non-profit organizations, including president of a publishing company, president of a national gift business, controller of a high-tech startup, and administrator of a large church.
+Prior to founding Wool Street Writers in 1986, Mike served as president of an educational publishing company, president of a national gift business, controller of a high-tech startup, and administrator of a large church.

-In collaboration with his wife Sarah Buell Dowling, a professional artist and illustrator, Mike shifted to the right side of his brain to create Boosting Your Pet’s Self-Esteem, a satire of the self-esteem craze published by Macmillan; Flip Along Fun, an award-winning, interactive, educational flip book for children that’s sold more than 20,000 copies; and created several commercially published greeting cards.
+In collaboration with his wife, professional artist and illustrator Sarah Buell Dowling, Mike created Boosting Your Pet’s Self-Esteem, a satire of the self-esteem craze published by Macmillan; Flip Along Fun, an award-winning, interactive, educational flip book for children that’s sold more than 20,000 copies; and several commercially published greeting cards.

 Ginny Carter is a business book ghostwriter and book coach, helping experts, speakers, coaches and entrepreneurs to create the book that gets them seen, heard and hired.
 Having worked in marketing and social media for many years prior to ghostwriting, she combines her business experience with her writing talent to deliver clear and persuasive books on any number of topics.